 Ditch the plastic straws for sustainable living

-Then, of course, the chemicals found in plastic drinking straws (BPA) have been linked to reproductive disorders, diabetes and heart disease.
+Chemicals found in plastic drinking straws (BPA) have been linked to reproductive disorders, diabetes and heart disease.
+Naturally, we all want to avoid ingesting such chemicals.

-If sustainable living is on your agenda this year then we recommend ditching the plastic and turning to some elegant, reusable stainless steel straws.
+If sustainable living is on your agenda this year then we recommend ditching the plastic straws and instead turn to some elegant, reusable stainless steel straws.

 These little beauties are easy to clean, they don’t taint your drink and they are safe to use.
 They do not leak chemicals into your drinks and frankly, they just look classy.

 Don’t forget, they will also save you some money in the long run.
-It’s a win-win in our book.
+It’s a win-win.

 Avoid single-use wipes

-Therefore, for more sustainable living it’s a good idea to switch out the single-use wipes for microfiber cleaning cloths, cotton face cloths or reusable bamboo cloth wipes.
+Therefore, for a more environmentally friendly approach to sustainable living, it’s a good idea to switch out the single-use wipes for microfiber cleaning cloths, cotton face cloths or reusable bamboo cloth wipes.

 All of these options are washable and will last the distance.
 Again, they will save you money in the long term and who doesn’t want more money in the bank?
 Am I right?